anikalindtner/travis-ci.github.com/docs/user/languages/java.md

       - openjdk7
       - oraclejdk7

 Travis CI provides OpenJDK 6, OpenJDK 7 and Oracle JDK 7.
-Sun JDK 6 is not provided and because it is EOL in November 2012, will not be provided.
+Sun JDK 6 is not provided and because it is EOL as of November 2012.

 JDK 7 is backwards compatible, we think it's time for all projects to start testing against JDK 7 first and JDK 6 if resources permit.

-## Network-local Maven Mirror

-Travis CI has a network-local Maven mirror at [maven.mirrors.travis-ci.org](http://maven.mirrors.travis-ci.org/) and `~/.m2/settings.xml` is configured to use it.

 ## Examples